leanghok120/moody/README.md

 ### Installation

-Sadly, moody is still under development since there are alot of bugs and features yet be finished.
+Sadly, moody is still under development since there are alot of bugs and features yet to be finished.

 ### Inspiration